Conditional Selective Inference for the Selected Groups in Panel Data: Simulation Studies

-We compute the p-value for all DGPs with $\delta=0$ and also $\kappa=0$ in DGP 4.
-Theoretically, a valid selective p-value should follow a Uniform$(0, 1)$ distribution under the null hypothesis, as defined in Definition \ref{def1}.
-Figure \ref{fig:size123} displays the Q-Q plots of the empirical distribution of the p-values evaluated against the Uniform$(0, 1)$ distribution under DGPs 1--3.
-It is evident that the observed p-value quantiles closely align with the Uniform$(0, 1)$ quantiles, implying that the proposed conditional p-value defined in \eqref{eq:t1}, along with the computation procedure described in Section \ref{sec:p} effectively controls the selective type I error for the linear panel model \eqref{eq:1}.
-This supports the validity of Theorem \ref{thm1}.
+Figure \ref{fig:size123} displays the Q-Q plots of the empirical distribution of the p-values evaluated against the Uniform$(0,1)$ distribution under DGPs 1--3.
+The empirical quantiles of both the direction-conditioned and less-conditioned p-values are close to the $45^\circ$ line.
+This indicates that, for the linear panel model \eqref{eq:1}, the original conditional p-value defined in \eqref{eq:t1} and the less-conditioned p-value both effectively control the selective type I error.
+The result supports Theorem \ref{thm1} for the direction-conditioned procedure and the finite-sample Monte Carlo validity result in Section \ref{sec:direction-average-panel} for the less-conditioned procedure.
 We next evaluate the type I error under DGP 4.
 Since DGP 4 is a dynamic panel, we report the p-value results based on the LS and GMM estimations in Figure \ref{fig:size4}.
-For all values of $N$ and $T$, (i) the p-values based on the LS estimation are stochastically smaller than a Uniform$(0, 1)$ random variable, suggesting that the LS based test leads to an inflated type I error rate (i.e., an unexpectedly high number of false rejections); (ii) the test based on the GMM estimation in Section \ref{sec:42} can control the selective type I error rate.
-That is expected because the LS estimator introduces bias in estimating the AR(1) parameter in dynamic panel models, while the GMM estimator remains consistent, ensuring the validity of the test.
+For all values of $N$ and $T$, the p-values based on the LS estimation are stochastically smaller than a Uniform$(0,1)$ random variable, suggesting that the LS-based test leads to an inflated type I error rate.
+This is expected because the LS estimator introduces bias in estimating the AR(1) parameter in dynamic panel models.
+In contrast, the GMM-based selective p-values, including their less-conditioned counterparts, align much more closely with the Uniform$(0,1)$ benchmark.
+Therefore, the GMM extension in Section \ref{sec:42} remains valid after replacing the direction-conditioned p-value with the less-conditioned p-value.
 Finally, Figure \ref{fig:size56} displays the Q-Q plots of the observed p-values under DGPs 5--6, which are designed to test for differences in coefficients of a single regressor between a pair of selected groups.
-Clearly, the test procedure in Section \ref{sec:41} performs well in maintaining the selective type I error for any randomly-chosen regressor.
-Even when the covariates dimension increases to 6, our method still performs well.
+The empirical distributions remain close to Uniform$(0,1)$ for both conditioning schemes.
+This confirms that the covariate-specific selective inference procedure in Section \ref{sec:41} controls selective type I error even when the less-conditioned p-value is used.
+The conclusion continues to hold when the covariate dimension increases to six.